Why Do we Need Financial Information?

 Accounting Is the Language of Business

 Every business organization that has economic resources, such as money, machinery, and buildings, uses accounting information.
 For this reason, accounting is called the language of business.
 Accounting also serves as the language providing financial information about not-for-profit organizations such as governments, churches, charities, fraternities, and hospitals.
-However, in this chapter we will focus on accounting for business firms.
+However, in this module we will focus on accounting for business firms.

 The accounting process provides financial data for a broad range of individuals whose objectives in studying the data vary widely.
 Bank officials, for example, may study a company’s financial statements to evaluate the company’s ability to repay a loan.
 Prospective investors may compare accounting data from several companies to decide which company represents the best investment.
 Accounting also supplies management with significant financial data useful for decision making.